hero image

 • Cans, emptied and rinsed (aluminum and tin/steel)

-• Cans, aerosol, non-hazardous, and completly empty
+• Cans, aerosol, non-hazardous, and completely empty

 • Glass bottles and jars, emptied and rinsed